econia-labs/econia/README.md

 1. Create the `econia` conda environment with the `Econia` Python package inside:

     ```zsh
+    # From inside Econia project root
     conda env create -f conda.yml
     conda activate econia
     pip install -e src/python
     ```

-1. Then [install the Aptos Python SDK from source].
+1. Then [install the Aptos Python SDK from source] with the `econia` conda environment still active.

 1. Create the secrets directories as needed:

     ```zsh
+    # From inside Econia project root
     if ! test -d .secrets; then mkdir .secrets; fi
     if ! test -d .secrets/devnet; then mkdir .secrets/old; fi
     if ! test -d .secrets/old; then mkdir .secrets/old; fi
     if ! test -d .secrets/vanity; then mkdir .secrets/devnet; fi
     ```

-Econia uses `conda` (a command line tool for managing Python environments), the `econia` conda environment, and the Econia Python package within the `econia` conda environment.
 If using VS Code, select `econia` as the default Python interpreter, and the integrated terminal should automatically activate it as needed, otherwise use the command line:

 ```zsh